Sherzodbek1717/Web-Technologies/README.md

 <<<<<<< HEAD
 # TO DO APPLICATION

-This app helps users to track the to dos.
+This app helps users to track the medicines.

 #### Instructions
 1.Download the source code